hbjarre/CouchPotato/README.md

 - **SearchView.js**
 	#Main search page.
 Contains the search form.

-- **Settings.js**
-	#Settings page.
-Currently does not have any content.
-Plan is to have account management here.

 - **Welcome.css**
 	#Stylesheet for homepage.

 - **Welcome.js**
 	#Homepage.
 Currently does not contain any content.

 - **Wish_list.js**
 	#Creates a user specific wish list/list of favorites.
 User can save movies to this list by clicking the star icon when viewing movie details.